The Lobby: History

 The Phillis review recommended that all major government media briefings should be on the record, live on television and radio and with full transcripts available promptly online.
 This recommendation was not acted on and many other recommendations were also "set aside or watered down".

 On 7 January 2019, television cameras were allowed in the Lobby for the first time ever, first shown on BBC News and then on Sky News a few hours after.
 However, the briefings themselves continued not to be televised.

 In January 2020 the Government moved its twice-daily briefing sessions for journalists from the House of Commons to 9 Downing Street, against the wishes of many Lobby journalists.
 In the same month, the Lobby chairman allowed for briefings to be reported live, after Guido Fawkes reporters live-tweeted them.

 On 3 February 2020 the Government refused to allow some members of the Lobby to receive part of a briefing.
 Government communications director Lee Cain, asked what grounds he had for selectively briefing to some political editors and not others, is reported to have replied "We’re welcome to brief whoever we like, whenever we like".
 In response, the majority of the Lobby walked out of the event at Downing Street in protest.
 Responding to an urgent question in the Commons on the walkout the parliamentary secretary for the Cabinet Office, Chloe Smith, said that briefings to smaller groups of Lobby journalists are "entirely normal, standard and routine, and have been so over successive Governments".
 The Lobby walkout was commended by the Society of Editors, which called for a reversal of the Government decision.

 During the COVID-19 pandemic, government ministers, civil servants and other public sector officials took part in daily televised press conferences.
 Two televised prime ministerial statements, by Boris Johnson, were also made: on 23 March 2020 and 10 May 2020.
 Following these televised press conferences, it was announced in July 2020 that the afternoon lobby briefing would be replaced with a televised press conference from October 2020.

 Organisations represented

-The membership represents large media organisations such as the BBC or Sky News, as well as smaller and online publications such as Guido Fawkes, LabourList, Left Foot Forward, and Tribune.
+The membership represents large media organisations such as the BBC or Sky News, as well as smaller and online publications such as LabourList, Left Foot Forward, and Tribune.
+Guido Fawkes uniquely has 3 parliamentary lobby passes but their journalists are not individually or collectively members of the Lobby organisation.
 Major organisations, include: